isc-projects/kea/doc/guide/dhcp4-srv.rst

 DHCPv4-over-DHCPv6: DHCPv4 Side
 -------------------------------

-The support of DHCPv4-over-DHCPv6 transport is described in :ref:`RFC 7341 <http://tools.ietf.org/html/rfc7341>` and is implemented using cooperating DHCPv4 and DHCPv6 servers.
+The support of DHCPv4-over-DHCPv6 transport is described in `RFC 7341 <https://tools.ietf.org/html/rfc7341>`__ and is implemented using cooperating DHCPv4 and DHCPv6 servers.
 This section is about the configuration of the DHCPv4 side (the DHCPv6 side is described in :ref:`dhcp6-dhcp4o6-config`).